Skip to main content

 ► Task your students with brainstorming topics they would expect to be addressed in these debates. (e.g. the economy, Mideast war, Ukraine war, China, immigration, environment, etc.)

-► Students can research the candidates’ positions, using candidate websites: Biden/Trump
+► Students can research the candidates’ positions, using candidate websites: Harris/Trump

 ► Students can research what each candidate has previously said about a particular issue in campaign appearances.